 Here's a quick guide to get you started.

-Repeating and active recall are key to memorizing.
-To avoid forgetting, don't quit.
+Repetition and active recall are key to memorizing.
+Here are some additional tips:

 Tip #1: For optimal experience, create cards on a Mac or PC where you have keyboard input, and memorize them on a smartphone or a tablet where you can handwrite.